cbarber/campfire/README.md

 ## Permissions
 * **Campfire.Immune** - Grants immunity to Campfire.
 Players with this permission will not be protected, and can attack those who are protected.
-* **Campfire.Reset** - Allows player to use the reset command Players with this permission can reset other players' protection status
+* **Campfire.Reset** - Allows player to use the reset command.
+Players with this permission can reset other players' protection status.
-* **Campfire.Reload** - Allows player to use the reload command Players with this permission can reload the plugin
+* **Campfire.Reload** - Allows player to use the reload command.
+Players with this permission can reload the plugin.

 ## License
 Copyright (c) 2013 Matt Fields